digris/doc-openbroadcast-platform/source/application/scheduler/index.rst

 * **7 Days** - **14 Days** - **28 Days**: Change how many days to display.
 * **Reset**: Reset settings to the default values.
 * **15** - **30**: Change the grid steps from 15 to 30 minutes.
-* **Colors**: Change the playlist's glow on the grid (it does not affect the playlists already scheduled).
 * **FS**: Switch to full screen (click again on it to reset the view to default settings).
 * **Day >**: Move one day forward.
 * **Week >**: Move one week forward.

-See also:

-* :ref:`Changing the color of a playlist on the grid <scheduler-how-to-change-color-of-playlist>`

 .. _scheduler-calendar-grid: